The Power of Amortization on Minimizing Total Completion Time with Explorable Uncertainty: Appendix

-For completeness, we summarise the $\AEalgo$ algorithm and its analysis proposed in {the work of Albers and Eckl}~\cite{DBLP:conf/waoa/AlbersE20}.
+For completeness, we summarize the $\AEalgo$ algorithm and its analysis proposed in {the work of Albers and Eckl}~\cite{DBLP:conf/waoa/AlbersE20}.

 Intuitively, the algorithm tests a job $j$ if and only if $u_j\geq \alpha\cdot t_j$.
-Depending on whether a job is tested or not, the job is transformed into one task ({execution-untested} task) or two tasks (testing task and execution task).
-These tasks are then maintained in a priority queue for the algorithm to decide their processing order.
+Depending on whether a job is tested or not, the job is transformed into one task ({execution-untested} task) or two tasks (testing task and execution task) with weights.
+These tasks are then maintained in a priority queue for the algorithm to decide their processing order (tasks with smaller weight have higher priority).
 More specifically, a testing task has a weight of $\beta\cdot t_j$, an execution task has a weight of $p_j$, and an {execution-untested} task has a weight of $u_j$.
 (See Algorithm~\ref{Alg:Susanne}.)
-After the tasks regarding the jobs are inserted into the queue, the algorithm executes the tasks in the queue and deletes the executed tasks, starting from the task with the shortest (weighted) time.
-If the task is a testing of a job $j$, the resulting $p_j$ is inserted into the queue after testing.
+After all initial tasks (namely, all testing tasks for tested jobs and all execution-untested tasks for untested jobs are inserted into the priority queue, the algorithm executes the tasks in the queue and deletes the executed tasks, starting from the task with the shortest (weighted) time.
+If the task is a testing of a job $j$, the resulting $p_j$ is inserted as an execution task into the queue after testing.
 (See Algorithm~\ref{Alg:queue}.)
 Intuitively, both $\alpha$ and $\beta$ are at least $1$.
 The precise values of $\alpha$ and $\beta$ will be decided later based on the analysis.

 \runtitle{Analysis~\cite{DBLP:conf/waoa/AlbersE20}.} Recall that $c(k,j)$ is the contribution of job $k$ of the completion time of job $j$, and the completion time of job $j$ is $\alg{c_j} = \sum_{k = 1}^n c(k, j)$.
 The key idea of the analysis is that given job $j$, partitioning the jobs (say, $k$) that are executed before $j$ into two groups, $k\leq_o j$ or $k>_oj$.
 Since the algorithm only tests a job $j$ when $u_j\geq \alpha t_j$, $\alg{p_k} \leq \max\{\alpha, 1+\frac{1}{\alpha}\}\cdot\opt{p_k}$.
 Therefore, the total cost incurred by the first group of jobs is at most $\max\{\alpha, 1+\frac{1}{\alpha}\}\cdot\cost(\optimal)$.
 Note that the ratio, in this case, reflects the penalty to the algorithm that makes a wrong guess on testing a job or not.